1995parham/dotfiles/archinstall/README.md

 datetimectl set-ntp true
 ```

 - Ignite the installation.
-It first shows the an interactive menu in which you can setup the disk layout, disk
+It first shows an interactive menu in which you can set up the disk layout, disk
   encryption, user(s) and hostname ([read
   more](https://archinstall.readthedocs.io/installing/guided.html#guided-installation)).